jegfish/ram-dev-env/README.md

 - The Super key (commonly has Windows logo.
 On Macs the Command key may act as Super) opens the app launcher, then start typing "terminal" and click on the Terminal icon.
 - Click on the grid of dots in the bottom left corner (bottom of the app dash/dock on the left), then start typing "terminal" and click on the Terminal icon.

-### Run the setup command
+### Run the setup commands

 This tends to take around 1-2 minutes to run.
-You will be asked for your password at the start.
+You will be asked for your password (it's "password"), potentially multiple times.
 You may not see anything as you type your password, not even filler characters like stars/asterisks.

 Partway through it will pause to ask you to add an SSH public key to GitLab.